winstonhenke/Salesforce/README.md

   - Salesforce's proprietary programming language with Java-like syntax
   - Strongly typed, object-oriented programming language that allows developers to execute flow and transaction control statements on Salesforce servers in conjunction with calls to the API
   - Apex code can be initiated by Web service requests and from triggers on objects

 ---

+### Salesforce APIs

+- Lightning platform APIs
+  - REST
+  - Soap
+  - Bulk
+  - Streaming

+---

+### Heroku

+- Salesforce has tight integration with Heroku
+  - Salesforce bought Heroku in 2010
+- Heroku is a platform focused on the processes of deploying, configuring, scaling, tuning, and managing apps as simple and straightforward as possible
+- Heroku Connect unifies your Salesforce data with your Heroku Postgres data so you don’t have to manage moving information across platforms
+- So you can write a app, deploy/host it in Heroku, and have tight integration with Salesforce
+- You can have a combination of Visualforce or Lightning components, microservices hosted on Heroku

+---